Get the Complete Guide to Twitter Analytics

 Twitter Engagement is an important KPI for social media marketers.
-In an industry that pairs web activity and bottomline ROI with brand awareness and overall market penetration, engagement can be one of the best ways to demonstrate success and brand activity.
+In an industry that pairs web activity and bottomline ROI with brand awareness and overall market penetration, engagement can be one of the best ways to demonstrate the success of your campaigns in conjunction with your brand’s activity.
+Too often though, this metric is misunderstood.

 Engagement on Twitter accounts for every way fans can interact with your brand to make it show up in their timeline.
 It incorporates one-on-one conversations, as well as promotion to their circle of influence.
 This interaction is what makes Twitter such a powerful tool.
 Brands of all sizes have the ability to converse with fans, respond to their questions, and promote their message in real-time.